Twipped/InterviewThis/InterviewThis.md

 - On a scale of 1 to 10, how much spaghetti code do you have?

-- How well documented is your codebase?
+- How well-documented is your codebase?
   - Do you use automated documentation systems like PHPDoc or JSDoc?
   - Do you maintain a wiki?

 - Pure CSS, or compiled middleware (LESS, SASS, etc)?

-- What is your minimum supported version of IE?
+- What browser and operating system versions do you support?

 - Does your codebase require a build process, and is it automated?

+- Do you have a continuous integration process implemented?

 - Do you use MVC or similar code structuring?